AmyFong82/FreeShoppingBag/og-specs.md

 		(A) User can submit ticket.num_of_attendees.

 - [x] Include reasonable validations for simple model objects (list of model objects with validations e.g. User, Recipe, Ingredient, Item)
-		(A) Added validations to all models.
+		(A) Added validations to user and party models.

 - [x] Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/most_recipes)
 	(A) Party.most_popular